mr-mrig/GymProject/GymProject.Infrastructure/MigrationSQLScripts/Readme.md

 # To Add custom SQL script to migrations:

+0.0 Ensure OnConfiguring method in the DbContext contains connection string, to avoid
+	"No database provider has been configured for this DbContext" error

+0.1.
+Clear existing migrations - needed if targeting SQLite

+# Package Manager Console:

 1. dotnet ef migrations add Test

 2. Edit the migration file Up function: